ServiceMaster Restoration By Simons – Useful Cleaning Tips For Chicago Business – Commercial Cleaning & Disaster Restoration Chicago

 The mixture then sticks to surfaces and is coarse enough to cause unwelcomed wear and tear on your carpets.
 If not removed, salt and other outdoor substances can spread deep into the fibers of your carpet and cut away valuable materials.

-Finally, salt attracts moisture from the air causing tile and other hard surfaces to produce a slippery finish.
-A quality cleaning specialist can help to neutralize this finish before slip injuries occur.
+Finally, salt attracts moisture from the air, making tile and other hard surfaces slippery.
+A quality cleaning specialist can help neutralize this finish before slip injuries occur.
 Be sure to vacuum up as much of the salt as possible.

-ServiceMaster Restoration By Simons is Chicago-land’s trusted name in Fire Damage Cleanup & Restoration, Water Damage Cleanup & Restoration and Commercial Cleaning Services including Post-Construction Cleaning.
-Call today for consultation and estimate.
+ServiceMaster Restoration By Simons is Chicagoland’s trusted name in Fire Damage Cleanup & Restoration, Water Damage Cleanup & Restoration, and Commercial Cleaning Services, including Post-Construction Cleaning.
+Call today for a consultation and an estimate.